sykeben/BlueDashProII/README.md

 ## Road Map

-Being a ground-up rebuild, BDPII is going to take some time to be brought to "production".
+Being a ground-up rebuild, BDPⅡ is going to take some time to be brought to "production".
 All major steps and tasks will be listed here in order to keep me on track.
 The below checklist is not final but will be updated throughout the development process.

 - [x]  Road map Creation
 - [x]  Library Installation